xcompact3d/x3d2/docs/source/developer/style.rst

 Procedure definitions
 ---------------------

 - Procedure prototypes spanning more than 79 characters should be split before the first dummy argument is defined, after the opening parenthesis.
-If the list of dummy arguments spans more than 79 characters, each argument should be defined on its own line.

   .. code:: fortran

      subroutine my_long_subroutine( &
         argument1, argument2, argument3, argument4, argument5, argument6 &
-     )

-     subroutine my_very_long_subroutine( &
-        argument1, &
-        argument2, &
-        argument3, &
-        argument4, &
-        argument5, &
-        argument6, &
-        argument7 &
         )

 - Function prototypes should indicate the return object type unless the return object is an array.